Braindeiko01/Arena-Real/README.md

 `8080` by default).
 Start the backend as explained above and then run the admin
 frontend:

+The login uses credentials configured via `admin.credentials` in the backend configuration.
+For local development the default username and password are both `admin`.
+When deploying, override these with the `ADMIN_CREDENTIALS_USER` and `ADMIN_CREDENTIALS_PASSWORD` environment variables.

 ```bash
 cd admin
 npm install